Silt & Stone

 The Living Land and Its Eternal Cycle

 The world is shaped by an unrelenting geological and tidal rhythm.
-Every third generation, roughly sixty to ninety years, the sea surges inward across vast lowlands in what the people call the Great Inundation.
+Every fourth generation, roughly eighty to one hundred and thirty years, the sea surges inward across vast lowlands in what the people call the Great Inundation.
 Salt water pours over fields, villages and forests, depositing thick layers of silt, gravel, boulders, and marine debris before eventually receding.
 The flood is capricious: it may last mere days or linger for several years.
 No pattern has ever been reliably predicted.

 When the waters withdraw, they leave behind a reshaped landscape.
 What were once fertile plains become shallow lagoons, reed-choked marshes, or gently sloping silt flats.
 Former river valleys are now either narrow canyons cut through fresh sediment or broad, deceptive shallows hiding deep, unstable muck beneath.
 Over centuries the lowlands have steadily risen as each inundation adds another stratum of material; the once-towering mountains that ring the region appear shorter not because they have eroded, but because the surrounding land has been built upward, layer by layer.